michaelbui99/salling-foodwaste-prometheus-exporter/README.md

 Metrics:
 - `salling_group_food_waste_clearance`
-  -  The value of the metric specifies the new price of the product, i.e. price after discount has been applied.
+  -  The value of the metric reflects the new price of the product, i.e. price after discount has been applied.

 ## Example
 ```